anupn18/readme_lifesight/docs/PLATFORM/measure/incrementality-testing/geo-test-data-schema.md

 <br />

-## Minimum data requirements to run a geo test:
+## Data requirements to run a geo test:

-* Historical KPI Data of at least 6 months
-* Dates
-* Geographies
+Available options:

+* For most robust multiple objective design of experiment, 2 years of historical data is recommended.
+* For experiments where multiple objectives are to be tested, 1 year of historical data is recommended.
+* For non-seasonal businesses to test out a single objective, 3-6 months of historical data is recommended.